paladique/Workshop-DataInAzure/README.md

 ## Demo

-We'll be using a data source to do a basic aggregation on a dataset from the [Azure Open Datasets Catalog](https://azure.microsoft.com/en-us/services/open-datasets/catalog/) on [COVID-19 Data Lake/Bing COVID-19 Data](https://azure.microsoft.com/en-us/services/open-datasets/catalog/bing-covid-19-data/).
+The notebook for this demo explores a data source from the [Azure Open Datasets Catalog](https://azure.microsoft.com/en-us/services/open-datasets/catalog/) on [NOAA Integrated Surface Data (ISD)](https://azure.microsoft.com/en-us/services/open-datasets/catalog/noaa-integrated-surface-data).
 We'll be converting the structure of one of these data sets to another with Azure Data factory and using Azure Notebooks to view the data and form our query with [Pandas](https://pandas.pydata.org/).

 ## Prerequisites